Home / Blog / Building Better Products: The Questions You Should Be Asking Your Development Team

 • Missed estimates: Project estimates can never be perfect, however, there are various ways in which you can start to get accurate project estimates from your developers.

-• Unhappy users: This is where your users keep finding bugs, especially those that obstruct them from completing key tasks on your software or app which is a major red flag.
+• Unhappy users: This is where your users keep finding bugs, especially those that obstruct them from completing key tasks on your software or app which is a major red flag in Custom Web application Development.

 • Being the middleman: As a founder or lead, your day-to-day activities should be centered around accomplishing key tasks that move the business forward and not explaining requirements to developers, documenting bugs, or managing user grievances.